 Optogenetics

-Vision loss is a major cause of morbidity and the primary fear among people.
+Vision loss is a major cause of morbidity and a major fear for many people.
 The main causes of vision loss originate from the retina, the light-sensitive layer at the back of the eye.
 The central part of the retina, called the fovea, contains exclusively cone photoreceptors, which are specialized for high-acuity color vision.
 Diseases affecting the fovea are especially devastating, as patients lose their ability to read and recognize faces.
 Blindness is currently an untreatable medical condition and represents a significant unmet medical need.

 Optogenetics is a form of gene therapy that uses light-sensitive proteins to control biological processes.
 This technique can be particularly useful for vision restoration, as remaining cells in the blind retina can be made light-sensitive through targeted expression of an optogenetic protein.